Outbound mail gateways and email authentication

 Sender Policy Framework (SPF) records

-When you use an outbound mail gateway, recipients receive mail sent from the gateway server rather than directly from the Google Apps mail servers.
+When you use an outbound mail gateway, recipients receive mail sent from the gateway server rather than directly from the G Suite mail servers.
 If the recipient's mail system wants to verify that the message really came from your domain (and not from a spammer), it needs to confirm that the gateway server is an authorized mail server for your domain.

 To enable this, you need to add the outbound mail gateway server to the SPF record for your domain.
-The SPF record for your domain needs to include both the Google Apps mail servers and the outbound mail gateway server.
+The SPF record for your domain needs to include both the G Suite mail servers and the outbound mail gateway server.

 Domain key signing (DKIM)